Bayern Munich haunted by Guardiola's ghost in Bundesliga opener | DW | 16.08.2019

 Normally there would have been time for Bayern to bring on Arjen Robben or Franck Ribery, but neither play for the club anymore.
 As the game entered its final quarter of an hour, their absence and Bayern's lack of truly dangerous attacking alternatives on the bench were reminders that things are changing at Bayern.
 It's clear that this is not the change Kovac, Karl-Heinz Rummenigge or Uli Hoeness were looking for.

-One timely consolation that the club could share, however, was news that a year-long loan of Philippe Coutinho from Barcelona with an option to buy was all but a done deal.
+One timely consolation that the club's management could share, however, was news that a year-long loan of Philippe Coutinho from Barcelona with an option to buy was all but a done deal.

 Borussia Dortmund's summer of spending has changed the mood going into this Bundesliga season.
 There's a genuine belief that Dortmund have done enough in the off-season to end Bayern's run of league dominance.
 "It's good for Bayern that they're not really in the same favorite role as before," one Bayern fan said to another on the train to Munich earlier in the day.
 "It should make it more exciting."
 The opening game of the 2019-20 Bundesliga season was certainly entertaining, but probably not if you ask Bayern Munich fans.
-If this is the season where it will be clear whether Kovac can take Bayern forward or whether he's gone by Christmas, the first sign is not encouraging.
+If this is the season where it will be clear whether Kovac can take Bayern forward or whether he's gone by Christmas, the tide already seems to be working against him.

 Bayern Munich hadn't dropped points on opening day since 2011, but three mad minutes late in the first half put paid to that.
 Robert Lewandowski bagged a couple to spare the champions blushes, somewhat.
 (16.08.2019)